On the morning of July 15, 1997, Gianni Versace walked to a café not far from his Miami Beach mansion to buy an Italian newspaper.

 "I don't know that we are ever going to know the answers," said Miami Beach Police Chief Richard Barreto on Larry King Live in the days after Cunanan turned up dead.

-Murphy successfully turned fresh eyes on the seemingly well-trod characters who made up the O.J.
-Simpson saga in 2016's The People v.
+In 2016, Ryan Murphy successfully provided a fresh spin on the seemingly well-trod O.J.
+Simpson saga in The People v.
 O.J.
-Simpson, bringing new life to the details of that now 23-year-old case.
-So, expect The Assassination of Gianni Versace, starring Edgar Ramirez as the designer and Darren Criss as Cunanan, to fill in the outlines of the murderer's character—as well as paint a detailed portrait of Versace's luxurious life—as much as possible.
+Simpson: American Crime Story.
+Season two, The Assassination of Gianni Versace, starring Edgar Ramirez as the designer and Darren Criss as Cunanan, sought to fill in the outlines of the murderer's character—as well as painted a detailed portrait of Versace's luxurious life—as much as possible.

-Versace's family has stated their objections to the series, charging that the show's primary source material, Maureen Orth's book Vulgar Favors: Andrew Cunanan, Gianni Versace, and the Largest Failed Manhunt in US History, should be "considered a work of fiction."
-Publisher Random House said in response that the book, when published 19 years ago, was a "carefully reported and extensively-sourced work of investigative journalism by an award-winning journalist with impeccable credentials."
+Versace's family stated their objections when it premiered, charging that the show's primary source material, Maureen Orth's book Vulgar Favors: Andrew Cunanan, Gianni Versace, and the Largest Failed Manhunt in US History, should be "considered a work of fiction."
+Publisher Random House said in response that the book, when published in 1999, was a "carefully reported and extensively-sourced work of investigative journalism by an award-winning journalist with impeccable credentials."

 But in 1997, especially in those first few days, even the most basic of questions—had Cunanan ever met Versace, what was his relationship to the owner of the houseboat where he was found dead, did he have HIV/AIDS (he didn't), why did he kill five people in three months, why did he kill Versace, did he kill Versace—abounded.